louislefevre/python-interactive/README.md

 Interactive Python interpreter for executing commands within Node.js.

-This package provides a means of using the Python interactive interpreter programmatically from within Node.js, allowing commands to be executed from code as if they were being run in a terminal.
+This module provides a means of using the Python interactive interpreter programmatically from within Node.js, allowing commands to be executed from code as if they were being run in a terminal.

 Commands are executed asynchronously through the use of `async/await`, with results being returned via a Promise.
 This allows for interactions to be handled differently depending on whether the Python code ran successfully or returned an error.